tenseleyFlow/wezztershier/README.md

   - can run with `wezztershier` or `python -m wezztershier` to test interpreter things
     - must be in an environment `pip install -e`'d into

-otherwise the usual way with the `python ..` or `python3 ...` or whatever variant
+otherwise the usual way with the `python ..` or `python3 ...` or whatever flavor you prefer